This set of Engineering Materials and Metallurgy online test focuses on “Ferro, Para and Dia Magnetic Materials”.

 10. _______ is a weak magnetizing effect in which the material is attracted due to the application of magnetic force.

-Explanation: The phenomenon by which the magnetic moments of atoms of a material get aligned in the direction of the magnetic field is known as paramagnetism.
+Explanation: The phenomenon by which the magnetic moments of atoms of material get aligned in the direction of the magnetic field is known as paramagnetism.
 This force is usually small, thereby producing a weak effect.

 11. What is the temperature at which a phase transition from ferromagnetic to paramagnetic occurs?

 Explanation: Curie temperature is defined as that temperature at which materials lose their permanent magnetic properties.
-In other words, a transition from ferromagnetic state to paramagnetic phase occurs.
+In other words, a transition from a ferromagnetic state to paramagnetic phase occurs.
 This is otherwise also known as Curie point, named after Pierre Curie.

-Explanation: Neel temperature is defined as that temperature at which materials lose their magnetic ordering due to a large thermal energy.
-In other words, a transition from anti-ferromagnetic state to paramagnetic phase occurs.
+Explanation: Neel temperature is defined as that temperature at which materials lose their magnetic ordering due to large thermal energy.
+In other words, a transition from the anti-ferromagnetic state to paramagnetic phase occurs.
 This is otherwise also known as magnetic ordering temperature and is named after Louis Neel.